wesbarnett/libgmxfort/README.md

     integer :: mystep
     mystep = trj%step(1)

-Finally, when done with the `Trajectory` object, you can close the file:
+Finally, when done with the reading in from the xtc file, you can close the file:

     call trj%close()